PretendoNetwork/grpc-protobufs/README.md

 # gRPC Protobufs

-This repository contains the protobuf files used to define the gRPC services used throughout Pretendo
+gRPC protobuf definitions for Pretendo micro-services

 Each folder contains the protobuf definitions for the *server* intended on receiving the requests